nabetama/holidays_jp/README.md

 rs-holiday-ja determines Japanese holiday.
 The definition of holidays is based on this [csv file](https://www8.cao.go.jp/chosei/shukujitsu/syukujitsu.csv) provided by the Cabinet Office..

-The csv data is updated once a week from github action, but if you prefer to update it manually, run the following command
+The holiday data is updated once a week by github action, but if you prefer to update it manually, run the following command

 ```
-$ // TODO
+$ cargo run -- -g=true
 ```

 ## HOW TO USE